puppetlabs/puppet-docs/source/puppet/4.4/lang_type_aliases.md

 type Tree = Array[Variant[Data, Tree]]
 ```

-This type definition allows a tree built out of arrays that contain data, or a tree:
+This `Tree` type alias is defined as a being built out of Arrays that contain Data, or a Tree:

 ```
 [1,2 [3], [4, [5, 6], [[[[1,2,3]]]]]]